LoisRP/java-ilpv4-connector-docs/tutorials/install-the-connector-debian.md

 ## Prerequisites

-Before installing the Connector, you must first install some supporting software.
+Before you install the Connector, you must first install some supporting software.

 {% hint style="info" %}
 Be sure to interact with the command shell when executing the commands above.
 At various points, most of the following scripts will require you to enter `Y` to continue the installation process.